Published November 16, 2022 | Tourism PEI

-Long recognized as one of the world's finest oysters, Malpeques from Prince Edward Island have an unequalled taste, superior appearance and excellent keeping quality.
-Oysters are a versatile seafood.
-In the shell they can be baked, steamed, grilled or used in specialty dishes such as Oysters Pommary or Florentine.
-Shucked oysters are excellent deep-fried, sautéed, grilled, in chowders, soups, stews, pies, casseroles, stuffing's, dressings, or as an appetizer or main course.
+Long recognized as one of the world's finest oysters, Malpeques from Prince Edward Island have an unequaled taste, superior appearance and excellent keeping quality.
+Oysters are versatile.
+In the shell, they can be baked, steamed, grilled or used in specialty dishes such as Oysters Pommary or Florentine.
+Shucked oysters are excellent deep-fried, sautéed, grilled, in chowders, soups, stews, pies, casseroles, stuffings, dressings, or as an appetizer or main course.
 The Malpeque is excellent on the half shell, served with nothing but its own liquor.
 Its clarity and purity of flavour make it the connoisseur's choice.

 Appetizers: 6 oysters in the shell per serving Meal: 1 litre (1 quart) shucked oysters serves 6

-Store in cold environment.
-Live oysters should be refrigerated (flat side of the shell up) for up to 3 weeks at a temperature of 5 degrees Celsius (40 degree F).
+Store in a cold environment.
+Live oysters should be refrigerated (flat side of the shell up) for up to 3 weeks at a temperature of 5 degrees Celsius (40 degrees F).
 Oysters prefer airy packaging; do not store in closed containers or plastic bags.
 Do not wash shells until ready to use.
-Shucked oysters can be refrigerated up to 1 week or frozen 2 to 3 months.
+Shucked oysters can be refrigerated for up to 1 week or frozen for 2 to 3 months.

-Brush under running water just prior to using.
+Brush under running water just prior to use.
 Do not leave in water.
-Unless steaming in the shell, the first step in preparation is shucking, or opening the oyster to access the meat.
+Unless steaming in the shell, the first step in preparation is shucking or opening the oyster to access the meat.

 This traditional presentation is simpler if you shuck oysters ahead of time.
 Place reserved half shells in a bed of crushed ice to hold them securely and keep them chilled.
 To serve, spoon oyster meats back into reserved shells and divide liquor between them.
 Malpeques have a wonderful taste when served "as is" or offer just a squeeze of lemon, a drop of hot sauce, horseradish, salt and pepper, sauces or salsas to taste.